ajmcf52/chitchat/dev_notes/diary.md

 More progress.
 Inching toward our objective.
 I think we are on track for finishing a functional version of the application by the end of the month.
 It should really only take a 3-5 more days, so we should even have a few days in reserve.
 Let's keep on trucking and get it done.

 Out.

+---

+## Bugs: Getting closer.

+### Thursday, August 25th 2:39PM PST

+---

+I spent 3 hours yesterday working through and debugging network code, to the point where I came to the conclusion that the way I had come to build some things in the way I did, specificalyl regarding _SessionCoordinator_ and _ChatUser_, are a little off.
+The foundational components for the communication channels are excellent and seem to be quite robust for the most part.
+The weakness in my current approach, as it stands, seems to be rooted in the interface that I have laid out for messages to be sent and received.
+It could certainly be formalized to a much greater extent.

+This is what we are now going to work on: Formalizing some message types into a serializable format.

+As there is a chance that this attempt may flop (though I am about 90% confident in my ability to make it work and to make it work well), I will be starting and checking out a new branch to develop this, "serialized".